| An Essay on

 vary.
 It is only ever a place through which individuals, materials and money

 flow, but this place is as volatile as an eddy in a stream.
+Nothing is stable.
+No matter how we split up the industrial

 economy ¾ by unit size, region, activity ¾ it will always be made up of moving